We have prepared a list of the most frequently asked questions (FAQs) about the company and our services.

 What are students looking for when choosing accommodation?

 Today’s students are looking for the best value for money but will also pay more for higher standards and a location in or close to the city centre.
-The most important features in any student accommodation are location, quality of decoration and furnishings, security, inclusive rents and proximity to services and transport links.
+The most important features in any student accommodation are location, quality of decoration and furnishings, security, inclusive rents, broadband provision and proximity to services and transport links.

 How much rent will I get?